MichaelEvangelosD/c-sharp-console-usefull-dll/README.md

 # C# console DLL
-This is a small dll file that I will be updating frequently with methods and stuff to make my life easier.
+This is a small script that I will be updating frequently with methods and stuff to make my life easier.